loda-lang/loda-programs/programs/oeis/list6.md

 * [A314829](http://oeis.org/A314829) ([L18 program](314/A314829.asm)): Coordination sequence Gal.4.41.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314832](http://oeis.org/A314832) ([L20 program](314/A314832.asm)): Coordination sequence Gal.6.245.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314836](http://oeis.org/A314836) ([L15 program](314/A314836.asm)): Coordination sequence Gal.6.131.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314837](http://oeis.org/A314837) ([L12 program](314/A314837.asm)): Coordination sequence Gal.6.231.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314838](http://oeis.org/A314838) ([L09 program](314/A314838.asm)): Coordination sequence Gal.4.52.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314840](http://oeis.org/A314840) ([L10 program](314/A314840.asm)): Coordination sequence Gal.5.66.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314848](http://oeis.org/A314848) ([L18 program](314/A314848.asm)): Coordination sequence Gal.5.110.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.